Two types of Kanban system

 - Number of boxes required per day x (Kanban L/T + processing L/T + safety stock) = 1 x (2 + 4 + 0) = 6 boxes

-Toyota needs to have a plan to put the product on a level playing field
+Toyota needs to have a plan for leveling the input to the line.

-The "pull-type" kanban system, which operates autonomously on the shop floor to take only the required quantity of items from the front-end process and produce only the quantity that is in short supply, is said to be in direct contrast to the MRP production plan created by the management organization using the "push-type" method.
+The "pull-type" kanban system, which operates autonomously on the shop floor to take only the required quantity of items from the front-It is said that the "pull-type" Kanban system, in which only the necessary items are taken from the front-end process in the required quantities and production is carried out autonomously on the shop floor, is the opposite of the "push-type" MRP production plan created by the management organization.

-In other words, it can be said that the reason why subcontractor plants do not need to create a production plan is that the Toyota assembly plants prepare a detailed production plan for leveling off.
+In other words, the subcontractors do not need to create production plans because the Toyota assembly plant creates a detailed production plan for leveling out.